Wisconsin audits find lack of tracking of DEI spending at university system and state agencies

 The audits found that neither UW nor the 15 state agencies that were reviewed specifically tracked how much money they spent on DEI efforts during the 2023-2024 fiscal year, which ended June 30.

-Auditors estimated, though, that the UW system spent about $40 million on offices with duties connected to DEI.
+Auditors noted that neither the UW system’s Board of Regents nor its administration required schools to define DEI, which resulted in them launching individualized initiatives.
+Auditors were able to estimate that the system spent about $40 million on offices with duties connected to DEI.
 The system spent about $12.5 million on salaries for positions with job duties related to DEI and another $8 million working on DEI-related activities.
 A dozen state agencies spent about $2.2 million on salaries for jobs related to DEI.

-Democratic Governor Tony Evers’ administration didn’t consistently require agencies to ensure DEI plans were developed and implemented correctly, the audit found.
+Democratic Gov. Tony Evers’ administration didn’t consistently require agencies to ensure DEI plans were developed and implemented correctly, the audit found.
 Also, agencies didn’t consistently document when they corrected noncompliance, the report said.

 The administration cautioned about drawing conclusions about the actual costs related to DEI as outlined in the audit.